-The Oregon Liquor Control Commission (OLCC) supports businesses, public safety and community livability through education and the enforcement of liquor and marijuana laws.
+The Oregon Liquor and Cannabis Commission (OLCC) supports businesses, public safety and community livability through education and the enforcement of liquor and marijuana laws.
 OLCC places emphasis on addressing alcohol and marijuana sales to minors and visibly intoxicated people.

 Six citizen commissioners set policy for the OLCC.
 The agency also relies on advisory committees, government officials and citizens to guide its decision-making.
 The agency employs 328 people and is headquartered in Portland, with four regional and numerous satellite offices throughout the state.
 Through the sale of distilled spirits and beer and wine privilege fees, OLCC is the third-largest revenue generator for the state, with a 2019–2021 biennium value of over $1.5 billion.